UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 DO NOT UNDER ANY CIRCUMSTANCES LEAVE UNLABELED BOXES OF DISCARDS ANYWHERE IN THE WILSON LIBRARY TO BE DEALT WITH AT A LATER DATE.

+## Other Detritus

+You can accumulate a lot of trash during processing, including old folders and containers.
+Please dicard your trash in one of the following ways:

+ - Keep in TS-Archival for reuse.
+     - Archival boxes and folders that could reasonably be reused for other collections.
+ - Take it to the surplus room.
+     - Binders, hanging folders, and other materials not needed in TS-Archival but that could reasonably be used by someone else.
+ - Recycle it.
+     - Cardboard goes in the cardboard recycling dumpster in the loading dock area (outside the building).
+     - Other paper goes in the blue recycling bins in the loading dock area (inside the building).
+         - Do not overfill the blue recycling bins.
+If the bin is already 1/2 - 3/4 full, use a different bin.
+ - Throw it away.
+     - Rusty paper clips, rubber bands, and anything else that can't be reused or recycled.

+Once you've removed all of your trash, please wipe down your work area so it will be clean for the next person/processing project.

 # Additions